jurentie/old_portfolio/future_posts/git-workflow/git-workflow.md

 new page with options to add a label and comments to the pull request as well as assign reviewers to check the code.
 At the top there is a status bar that shows whether or not the edits made in this pull request have any merge conflicts with `master`.
-After creating the pull request there will be another window that clearly shows if there are any merge conflicts present, as well as a big green "Merge pull request" button, as seen below.
+After creating the pull request there will be another page that clearly shows if there are any merge conflicts present, as well as a big green "Merge pull request" button, provided there are no issues, as seen below.
 ![Pull request created](images/pull-request-created.png)

-7. Other developers are able to comment on the pull request and, upon review, any new commits pushed to the remote branch will appear in the pull request.
+7. Other developers are able to comment on the pull request and, upon review, any new commits pushed to the remote branch will appear in a linear fashion, between comments on the pull request.
 ![Review](images/review-of-pull-request.png)

 8. Once everything looks good, someone with write permission can merge the pull